sourcenetwork/wishlist/README.md

-# Source's technology roadmap
+# Source's technology wishlist
-This repository is used for planning the roadmap of the technology developped at Source Inc.
+This repository is used for planning the development cycles at Source Inc.

-🎯 Go to the roadmap [board](https://github.com/orgs/sourcenetwork/projects/9).
+🎯 Go to the wishlist [board](https://github.com/orgs/sourcenetwork/projects/9).